khonsulabs/bonsaidb-www/content/blog/2022-06-14-acid-on-apple.md

 `F_BARRIERFSYNC` issues an IO barrier such that all subsequent IO operations must wait for all current writes to succeed.
 The `fcntl()` call returns after issuing the barrier, but before the data is synchronized.
-This is why using `F_BARRIERFSYNC` isn't durable: the write is confirmed before the data is fully synchronized.
+This is why using `F_BARRIERFSYNC` doesn't fulfill the durability requirement of ACID: the changes are confirmed before the data is fully synchronized.

 I should note that while `fcntl()` is an API that is available on Linux, `F_FULLFSYNC` and `F_BARRIERFSYNC` are specific to Apple OSes.
 Linux has no need